substance/interior/_posts/features/0100-01-03-distributed.md

 # Operational Transformation

-Instead of storing the content of a document, Substance stores all user operations (e.g. insert section, update image) since the creation of the document.
-By doing so, we can access the full evoluationary history of a and do time travels.
+Instead or in addition to storing the current state of the document, it advantageous to capture a sequence of operations that have been applied to the document.
+Instead of describing a document by its state (e.g. it has a section, followed by a paragraph) it can be described using a sequence of operations executed by the user (insert section, insert paragraph after section respectively).
+By doing so, the full evoluationary history of a document can be accessed and time travels are possible.
 Not only document content is versioned, also annotations and comments that stick on the content.
+Furthermore Operational Transformation forms the basis for collaborative editing features.